ychama/ychama/README.md

 Unreal Engine, C++, Q-Learning, Mixamo Animations

 **Description:**
-A 3D third-person fighter game incorporating a simplified state space and a six-action set.
-Uses Q-Learning to update an agent’s decision-making in real time.
-Developed in Unreal Engine with Mixamo-based character animations, featuring dynamic camera tracking and real-time Q-table updates.
+A 3D fighter game that pits your Q-learning agent against enemies that definitely aren’t button-mashing.
+Constructed in Unreal Engine with Mixamo animations, giving it serious flare—even if your AI occasionally roundhouse-kicks thin air.
+It learns in real time, so either it’ll conquer the game or realize that the best move is simply not to fight.

 **Repository:**
 - [AI Combat](https://github.com/ychama/AI-Combat)